 Is the propeller on your outboard motor looking a bit worse for wear?
 Is the paint chipped and is corrosion setting in?
 It could be time to refinish it before it’s too far gone.

 Before I continue, a bit of legal housekeeping.
 This post contains affiliate links.
 That means I receive a small commission if you make a purchase using those links.
 Those commissions help to pay the costs associated with running this site so that it stays free for everyone to enjoy.
 For a complete explanation of why I’m telling you this and how you can support this blog without paying more, please read my full disclosure.

-The propeller on my 2004 Yamaha F8M outboard has over 10 years of use and it was showing.
+Back in 2015, the propeller on my 2004 Yamaha F8M outboard had over 10 years of use and it was showing.
 The paint was worn from the blade tips and lots of small chips were spreading like germs.
-While I had the motor off Summer Dance for the winter, I decided to refinish it before the 2016 sailing season.
+While I had the motor off of Summer Dance for the winter, I decided to refinish it before the 2016 sailing season.

 Like any good paint job, the best results come from careful preparation.
 Before you paint it, you will need to sand your propeller thoroughly down to bare metal.
 Also smooth out any pitting from corrosion and other surface defects.
 A sandpaper disk attached to a rubber face plate in an electric drill works well on the propeller blades and some areas of the hub.
 But you’ll still need to do some hand sanding to get around the roots of the blades and in between the blades.

 After you’re done sanding, wear rubber gloves and wipe the propeller down liberally with acetone to remove all sanding debris and skin oil that came from your hands.
-From then on, don’t touch the propeller with your bare hands, always wear clean gloves.
+From then on, don’t touch the propeller with your bare hands and wear clean gloves.
 The slightest bit of moisture or oil can cause pin holes in the finish that can allow water underneath and sabotage your work.
-A scrap of wood that fits through the spline coupler makes a simple handle.
+A scrap of wood that fits through the spline coupler makes a convenient handle.

 Etch Where it Scratches